-This is a summary of personal and anecdotal advice only and should not be considered an official guide.
+This is a summary of personal and anecdotal advice only and should not be considered an official guide or advice.
 For the most up to date visa and immigration rules, please visit the Gov.uk website.

 Skip the queue at UK passport immigration!